Tom Araya: Career

-On January 7, 2010, Slayer announced on its official website that back surgery had been scheduled for Araya and that the planned tour would be canceled through April of that year.
-The site assured fans, "Slayer camp working hard to reschedule dates for later this year."
-Araya is known for his aggressive headbanging and began experiencing back problems while the band was on tour in Australia/New Zealand/Japan in October 2009.
-He had an anterior cervical discectomy and fusion.
-"The surgeon opened up my throat from the front", he explained.
-"Apparently it's easier that way.
-They pushed my oesophagus over to one side and did the repair work.
-It seems to have done the trick but I can't headbang anymore."
-As a result of his surgery, Araya has significantly tempered his once aggressive on-stage movement and headbanging; now remaining relatively still during performances.
+Slayer announced in January 2010 that back surgery had been scheduled for Araya and that the planned tour would be canceled through April of that year.
+Araya was known for his aggressive headbanging and began experiencing back problems while the band was on tour in Australia/New Zealand/Japan in October 2009.
+He had an anterior cervical discectomy and fusion, saying "It seems to have done the trick but I can't headbang anymore."
+As a result of his surgery, Araya has significantly tempered his once aggressive on-stage movement, now remaining relatively still during performances.
+He has stated that he misses headbanging and the "physical connection."

-On March 12, 2010, Metal Hammer magazine published an interview with Slayer's Dave Lombardo about Araya's recovery.
-Lombardo stated, "He's recovering extremely quickly and really well.
-He is just moving forward and doing all the treatments and post operation stuff that he has to go through.
-He's doing good."

 On May 20, 2010, Slayer confirmed that they would play two songs on TV for Jimmy Kimmel Live!

-On June 3, 2011, Araya received the keys to the city of his birth, Viña del Mar.

 In 2014, Araya made a cameo in the heavy metal horror film Hairmetal Shotgun Zombie Massacre: The Movie, directed by Joshua Allan Vargas.

-From May 2018 to November 2019, with the last show being in their hometown Los Angeles, Slayer embarked on what they called their final world tour and eventually dissolved.
+From May 2018 to November 2019, with the last show being in their hometown Los Angeles, Slayer embarked on what they called their final world tour and dissolved.

+Following the conclusion of Slayer's farewell tour, Araya remained out of the public eye for several years.

+In February of 2024, just weeks after Kerry King stated that he had not spoken to Araya since the conclusion of Slayer's farewell tour, Slayer announced that they would be reuniting for two reunion shows in the fall of that year.
+Araya stated, "Nothing compares to the 90 minutes when we're onstage playing live, sharing that intense energy with our fans."

 Lyrics

-Araya's interest in serial killers serves as inspiration for many of his lyrics, including the songs titled "213" about Jeffrey Dahmer and "Dead Skin Mask" about Ed Gein.
-"I'm trying to see where these guys are coming from so maybe I'll understand.
-It's always kind of intrigued me…"
+Araya's interest in serial killers serves as inspiration for many of his lyrics, such as "213" about Jeffrey Dahmer and "Dead Skin Mask" about Ed Gein.
+He stated "I'm trying to see where these guys are coming from so maybe I'll understand.
+It's always kind of intrigued me..."

 Araya wrote the lyrics for the Grammy Award-winning song "Eyes of the Insane" from Slayer's 2006 album Christ Illusion.
 The lyrics were inspired by an article in the Texas Monthly about the casualties of war and the experiences of soldiers coping with physical and psychological trauma.
 Araya stated, "At points in their tour of Iraq, they need help and the military tends to ignore that, they kind of brush it under the mat and hopes it goes away.
 They try to make everything seem hunky dory and fine and dandy, when in actuality there is a lot of stuff going on that people can't handle.
 There's a lot of soldiers coming home with mental anguish.
 And the sad part is, we heard about post-traumatic stress after Vietnam and the first Gulf War and the military seems to want to wipe the slate clean with every new war."